yegor256/blog/_drafts/_zache.md

 ---

-A month ago I stumbled upon a problem: I wasn't able to find a Ruby gem, which would do in-memory caching, with the possibility to expire on timeout.
-After a quick research I decided to implement my own and called it zache (as in "zero cache," since there is no backend).
+A month ago I stumbled upon a problem: I wasn't able to find a Ruby gem which would do in-memory caching with the capability to expire on timeout.
+After some quick research I decided to implement my own and called it Zache (as in "zero cache," since there is no backend).
 Here is how it works:

 <!--more-->

 {% jb_picture_body %}

-First, you create a storage:
+First, you create the cache:

 {% highlight ruby %}
 require 'zache'
 zache = Zache.new
 {% endhighlight %}

-Then, you fetch the value by the key, providing the block, which will be executed if the key is absent or is expired:
+Then you fetch the value by the key, also providing the block which will be executed if the key is absent or expired:

 {% highlight ruby %}
 x = zache.get(:x, lifetime: 15) do